Coon Rapids, Minnesota: Transportation

-U.S. Highway 10 and Minnesota State Highways 47 and 610 are three of the main routes in the city.
+U.S. Highway 10, Minnesota State Highway 47, and Minnesota State Highway 610 are three of the main routes in the city.

-Coon Rapids Riverdale Station is served by the Northstar Commuter Rail line connecting the northwest suburbs and downtown Minneapolis; the line opened in November 2009.
+Coon Rapids Riverdale Station is served by the Northstar Commuter Rail line connecting the northwest suburbs and downtown Minneapolis; the line opened in 2009.

 The Burlington Northern/Santa Fe mainline railroad from Seattle to Chicago travels directly through Coon Rapids, and the commuter rail runs on these tracks.

 Economy

-Coon Rapids is home to the headquarters of medical device manufacturer RMS Company, healthcare and housing provider, Mary T, Inc., furniture retailer HOM Furniture, and printers/publishers John Roberts Company and ECM Publishers.
+Coon Rapids is home to the headquarters of medical device manufacturer RMS Company; healthcare and housing provider Mary T, Inc.; furniture retailer HOM Furniture; and printers/publishers John Roberts Company and ECM Publishers.

 Largest employers

 According to the City's 2014 Comprehensive Annual Financial Report, the city's largest employers are:

 Government

-The city of Coon Rapids has a non-partisan council–manager form of government, and its current mayor is Jerry Koch.
-The city is divided into 5 Wards, each represented on the City Council by their own Councilmember, with one at-Large Councilmember.

-As of the 2022 election, Coon Rapids is represented in the State House by districts 35B (Peggy Scott, Republican), 35A (Zack Stephenson, Democrat), and 37A (Erin Koegel, Democrat); and in the State Senate by districts 35 (Jim Abeler, Republican), and 37 (Jerry Newton, Democrat).
+Coon Rapids is a charter city with a council-manager form of government.
+The city council has seven members: the mayor and a member at-large, both elected by the entire city, and one member for each of the city's five wards.